UncapLabs/defispring/backend/README.md

 ## Deployment

 The backend can be run in a Docker container.
-It can be be deployed to any cloud architecture that supports containers, it is expected that it will be run behind a reverse proxy that provides e.g. HTTPS.
+It can be deployed to any cloud architecture that supports containers; in production it is expected to sit behind a reverse proxy (for HTTPS, auth, etc.).

 ```
 $ cd backend